财务规划

 A cross-border all-cash purchase requires a more robust professional team than a standard domestic transaction:

 • Real estate agent with specific cross-border transaction experience (not just bilingual capability).
-MK Group co-founders Marie Wang and Kevin Mo, for example, have guided dozens of cross-border all-cash transactions across Palo Alto, Atherton, and Hillsborough, coordinating fund verification, compliance documentation, and escrow timelines end to end.
+MK Group founders Marie Wang and Kevin Mo, for example, have guided dozens of cross-border all-cash transactions across Palo Alto, Atherton, and Hillsborough, coordinating fund verification, compliance documentation, and escrow timelines end to end.

 • Real estate attorney familiar with international buyer issues